 - 20. Select CALIBRATION on the combine display and press the right arrow navigation key to enter the information box. - 21.
 Select HEADER (A), and press ENTER.
 The CALIBRATION dialog box opens.

 Use the UP and DOWN navigation keys to move between options.

-22. Follow the calibration steps in the order in which they appear in the dialog box.
+appear in the dialog box.
 As you proceed through the calibration process, the display will automatically update to show the next step.